maxboro/1d-kalman-filter/README.md

 # Settings
 In `main.cpp` you can modify simulation parameters.
 - position_estimate (default 0) - What we believe about position now
-- uncertainty (default 1) - How uncertain we are about that belief
+- estimate_covariance (default 1) - How uncertain we are about that belief
 - process_variance (default 0.01) - "Model error" – how much we think the position could change unpredictably between steps
 - measurement_variance (default 0.5) - How noisy we believe our sensor is
 - true_position (default 5) - True position